-Also known as the Little River Fort, Forth Smith, and the Blockhouse Fort
+Also known as the Little River Fort, Fort Smith, and the Blockhouse Fort.

 With the earliest settlers to what is now Bell County seeking farmland near the current town of Little River-Academy, a fort became necessary to protect them from Indian attacks.
-The original fort was constructed in November 1836, near the junction of the Lampasas River, the Leon River, and Salado Creek, which combine at the nearby Three Forks to form the Little River.
+The original fort was constructed in November 1836, near Three Forks—the junction of the Lampasas River, the Leon River, and Salado Creek, which combine there to form the Little River.
 Occupying half an acre of land, the fort was built by a company of Col. Robert M. Coleman’s Rangers under the command of Thomas H. Barron, with the construction supervised by Sgt.
 George B. Erath.
+(See sidebar.)

 During its approximately five years of operation, the fort was first commanded by construction supervisor Sgt.
 Erath and later by Lt.
 Charles Curtis and Capt.
 Daniel Monroe.
 Throughout that time, its complement of rangers remained small at only about twenty, and these hardy men had a tough time of it.
 The land was wild, and raids on the farms by a variety of tribes meant that there are many stories of farms, individuals, and groups being attacked by overwhelming numbers of Indians.
 From the north and west came the Penateka Comanche; from the east, the Caddoes, Wichitas, and Pawnees; and from the northeast, the Cherokee, Kickapoo, and Delaware.